jlapthorne/info30006-notes/app.md

 - People should be able to use pseudonyms or not identify themselves when dealing with APP entities, except if it is required by law for individuals to identify themselves or if it is impractical to use them

 ## Collection of Personal Information
-- Collect only what's necessary to
+- Collect only what's necessary to do the job
 - Must not collect personal information without consent, required by the business, functions or activites, required by law, permitted general situation exists to collect information, tied to health sitautions that require exchange of private information.
   - The Immigration Department is granted access to information related to enforcement activites
 - Means of collection